tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 This pretty well achieves our objectives:

-*   `tf.random.Generator` keeps its state in a variable resource:
+*   `tf.random.Generator` keeps its state in resource variables:
     *   the Python object owns the state
     *   can be checkpointed, etc.
 *   Uses stateless random ops in the random initializers.
 The stateless seed will be a constant if the `seed` argument to the initializer is set to a non-`None` value.
 Otherwise it will depend on the value produced by the global op RNG.